sramzel/Rotorcross/README.md

 - 4 levels
 - 6 timed courses

 Please contribute.
-Please let me know in the [community page](https://rotorcross.itch.io/rotorcross/community) if this repository is not set up to properly collaborate.
+Let me know in the [community page](https://rotorcross.itch.io/rotorcross/community) if this repository is not set up to collaborate.
 The code is a mess right now.
 Please send a merge request if you can clean it up.